Allie72-Aur/LCPC_UoB_Selection_Exams_with_Solutions/problem_A/README.md

 Each sub-problem (product_Z, series_A, series_Y) has its own folder, which is further divided into dedicated sub-folders for code, documentation, etc.

+Each of these sub-directories has the following sub-sub-folders:
+.
+├── C_Code
+├── LaTeX
+├── markdown
+└── python

 ### Markdown (`markdown/`)

 This folder contains the Markdown source files (`.md`) that serve as the main